sb-ai-lab/Py-Boost/README.md

 **Simple**.
 Py-boost is a simplified gradient boosting library but it supports all main features and hyperparameters available in other implementations.

 **Fast with GPU**.
-Despite the fact that Py-boost is written in Python, it works only on GPU and uses Python GPU libraries such as CuPy and Numba.
+Despite the fact that Py-boost is written in Python, it works only on GPU and uses Python GPU libraries such as `CuPy` and `Numba`.

+**Efficient inference**.
+Since v0.4 Py-Boost is able to perform the efficient inference of tree ensembles on GPU.
+Moreover, ones your model is trained on GPU, it could be converted to perform the inference on CPU only machine via converting to the [treelite](https://treelite.readthedocs.io/) format with build-in wrapper (limitation - model should be trained with `target_splitter='Single'`, which is the default).

 **Easy to customize**.
 Py-boost can be easily customized even if one is not familiar with GPU programming (just replace np with cp).
 What can be customized?
 Almost everuthing via custom callbacks.
 Examples: Row/Col sampling strategy, Training control, Losses/metrics, Multioutput handling strategy, Anything via custom callbacks